Greek Frittata (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Greek Frittata with Zucchini, Tomato, Feta, and Herbs is suitable for low-carb, Keto, and low-glycemic diet plans, which might recommend full fat-cheese.
+This Greek Frittata is suitable for low-carb, Keto, and low-glycemic diet plans, and for any phase of the original South Beach Diet.
 Feta is a lower-fat cheese, and it would be recommended to use low-fat mozzarella if making this for the South Beach Diet; other low-carb diets would probably refer full-fat cheese.
-I’d eat this for any phase of South Beach.

 Find More Recipes Like This One: